-What is such an instrument as this?
-I will tell the House what it is It is a trap for unwary men-a barrier against capital and intelligence, and a fetter to anv free man No one can farm under such a lease The hon.
-Member for Shoreham (Sir C. Buijell) cheered; but if hon Members would look into their own leases, though there may not be the 'cocks and hens, and dogs,' and probably not the 'team-work,' they will find almost as great absurdities.
-These documents are generally taken from old dusty, antediluvian remains, that some lawyer's clerk drew from a pigeon-hole, and copied out for every in-coming tenant; something that had been in existence perhaps for five hundred years, You give men no credit for being able to discover any improvements; in fact, you tie them down from improving, you go upon the assumption that there will be no improvement, and do your best to prevent it.
-I do not know why we should not have leases of land upon terms similar to those in leases of manufactories, and places of business; nor do I think faiming can be carried on as it ought to be until then.
-A man may take a manufactory, and pay 1,000/. a year for it.
-An hon Member near me pays more than 4,000/. a-year rent for his manufactory and machinery.
+What is such an instrument as this? will tell the House what it is.
+It is a trap for unwary men-a barrier against capital and intelligence, and a fetter to any free man.
+No one can farm under The hon.
+Member for such a lease.
+Shoreham (Sir C. Burrell) cheered; but if hon.
+Members would look into their own leases, though there may not be the 'cocks and hens, and dogs,' and probably not the 'team-work,' they will find almost as great absurdities.
+These documents are generally taken from old dusty, antediluvian remains, that some lawyer's clerk drew from a pigeon-hole, and copied out for every in-coming tenant; something that had been in existence perhaps for five hundred years.
+You give men no credit for being able to discover any improvements; in fact, you tie them down from improving; you go upon the assumption that there will be no improvement, and do your best to prevent it.
+I do not know why we should not have leases of land upon terms similar to those in leases of manu factories, and places of business; nor do I think farming can be carried on as it ought to be until then.
+A man may take a manufactory, and pay 1,000l. a vear for it.
+An hon.
+Member near me pays more than 4,000l. a-year rent for his manufactory and machinery.
 Does he covenant as to the manner in which that machinery is to be worked, and as to the revolutions of his spindles?
-No; his landlord lets to him the bricks and mortar and machinery.
-The machinery was scheduled to him, and, when his lease is over, he must leave the machinery in the same state as when he found it, and be paid for the improvements.
-The Chancellor of the Exchequer (Mr. Goulburn) cheers that.
+No; his landlord lets to him the bricks and The machinery mortar and machinery. was scheduled to him, and, when his lease is over, he must leave the machinery in the same state as when he found it, and be paid for the improve-The Chancellor of the Exchequer (Mr. Goulburn) cheers that.
 I want to ask his opinion on a similar lease for a farm.